Skip to content

 FieldTypeDescription

-identifier.namestringUnqualified struct name
+identifier.namestringUnqualified type name

-identifier.templateArgumentsarrayTemplate parameter nodes (if templated)
+identifier.templateArgumentsarrayTemplate parameter / argument nodes (if templated)

 _namespacesstring[]Enclosing namespace stack, outermost first